Sheppard–Yonge station: Station description

 The station is located under Yonge Street at Sheppard Avenue, and is built on five levels.
 All seven entrances are located at street level, as is the bus platform.
 The three levels below are concourse levels, which provide access to the bus platform and the two subway lines.
 The subway platforms are on the two lower levels, with the Yonge–University line on the bottom and the newer Sheppard line crossing above.

 Entrances

-There are six entrances – five automated entrances (all of which are only accessible by Presto card) and one staffed entrance:
+There are six entrances – five automated entrances and one staffed entrance: